Cameronsplaze/AWS-ContainerManager/README.md

     - I think switch to **public** hosted zone too?
 That's what it will be if they create one in the console.
 Plus the docs say "route traffic on internet".
 Even though the ec2 is in a VPC, we're using it's public IP.
   - Create SNS alarm that emails when specific errors happen.
 The Leaf stack can hook into this and email when instance is up for too long.

+- Maybe move the EC2 service task logic to follow the same route as the watchdog cron enable/disable rule?
+Aka have the ASG StateChange hook spin UP the task, then have the switch_lambda spin it back down after.
+  - Still stable, since the lambda is spinning it down before the instance.
+With ASG Hook spinning it up, this could solve the "Wait" problem of starting tasks too soon.
+Plus if you start a instance in the console, this will start the task on it too.

 ### Phase 2, Optimize and Cleanup